andreav/xunit-dotnet-iconfig/README.md

         dotnet add package Microsoft.Extensions.Configuration.EnvironmentVariables
         dotnet add package Microsoft.Extensions.Configuration.UserSecrets

-* Create `appsetting.json` file (you can commit it, but without sensitive data).
+* Create `appsettings.json` file (you can commit it, but without sensitive data).
 Here you put your config and placeholders for sensitive data)

-* Create `appsetting.local.json` file (you must not commit it, .gitignore ).
+* Create `appsettings.local.json` file (you must not commit it, .gitignore ).
 Here you put you sensitive data (overriding placeholders)
-_Note: In this project it is commited just for demostration purposes._
+_Note: In this project it is committed just for demonstration purposes._

-* Copy to output directory `appsetting.json` and `appsetting.local.json` by adding these lines to `.csproj` file:
+* Copy to output directory `appsettings.json` and `appsettings.local.json` by adding these lines to `.csproj` file:

     ```xml
     <ItemGroup Condition="'$(Configuration)' == 'Debug'">